TanviTakkar/Hate-Speech-Detection/README.md

 ### 4. **Streamlit Application**
     - **User Interface:** We built a Streamlit app to provide an intuitive interface for text classification.
 Users can enter text directly into the app and view the prediction results instantly.
-    - **Model Interpretation:** The app includes an option to display LIME explanations, showing which parts of the input text influenced the model’s decision.

 ### 5. **Deployment**
     - The Streamlit app and API were deployed on a local server, making the model accessible for testing and demonstration purposes.
 Future plans include deploying the application to a cloud service for broader accessibility.